Aside from the obvious reason of seeking good food, here are some of the reasons for exploring tastes across the country.

 The terroir.
 The diversity within the regions.
 This dictates the "cuisine" or "food scene", in my opinion.
 In Canada, the terroir is so different from region to region and coast to coast--this is what I love!
 I love that around every corner or off every shore, there is something new and exciting to taste and discover.
 Happy birthday, Canada!

 Our country is vast.
-I love that things like cranberry and juniper are available in every province.
-But the one thing I appreciate is the smallness of the chefs community.
+I love that things like cranberry and juniper are available in every province, but the one thing I really appreciate is the smallness of the chefs' community.
 The advances in social media have allowed our community to shrink but continuously grow at the same time.
 Fifteen years ago, you didn't know there was a chef killing it New Brunswick or the Northwest Territories unless it was through word of mouth.
 But television, social media and the public acceptance of it all has made us all aware of the coast to coast to coast situation and, in many cases, friendships have been formed!
 Our community has never been stronger or well represented!!

 Over the past five years, I have been doing a lot more fishing and camping in Northern Ontario.
 One of my favorite dishes to cook and a very old Canadian Tradition is the Shore Lunch.
 Just-caught fried fish with a can of beans sizzling in the embers and potato hash cooked with the bacon fat is my kind of heaven, man.
 All that with tartar sauce, coleslaw, cocktail sauce and pickles and white bread on the side is the greatest meal of my life.
 End it all with a huge plate of butter tarts and Nanaimo Bars, and I am the most Canadian guy you know.
 This is true north Canadian cooking to me and I will never cook in anything but my Canadian tuxedo!